Are you are feeling fatigued, tired, exhausted, or just want more energy so you can get more done in your day?

 Raw nuts such as pistachios, almonds, walnuts, cashews, and macadamia nuts make a great high energy snack.
 They are a great source of protein, carbohydrates, and healthy unsaturated fats.

-Nuts are also rich in antioxidants, omega-3, and omega-6 fatty acids, as well as other minerals and vitamins and, such as iron, manganese, vitamin E, and B vitamins.
+Nuts are also rich in antioxidants, omega-3, and omega-6 fatty acids, as well as other minerals and vitamins, such as iron, manganese, vitamin E, and B vitamins.

 Many consider spinach to be a superfood because it's packed with nutrients like calcium, iron, magnesium, potassium, vitamin A, B vitamins, vitamin C, and vitamin E, vitamin K, etc.

-A recent study done on spinach showed that it helped decrease drowsiness, fatigue, as well as having anti-stress and anti-depressive effects.
+A recent study done on spinach showed that it helped decrease drowsiness and fatigue.

 Sweet potatoes, have more fiber than white potatoes giving them a lower glycemic index, meaning they digest slower and give you a more steady energy supply.